-I am a postdoctoral researcher in the Theory of Machine Learning lab at EPFL, working with Nicolas Flammarion to deepen the theoretical understanding of Large Language Models and their advanced learning capabilities.
-My research interests include multi-armed bandits, reinforcement learning, online learning, imitation learning, optimization, statistics, and machine learning in general.
+I am a postdoctoral researcher in the Theory of Machine Learning lab at EPFL, working with Nicolas Flammarion on the theoretical foundations of post-training for Large Language Models.
+My research interests include multi-armed bandits, sequential hypothesis testing, differential privacy, reinforcement learning, imitation learning, online learning, statistics, and optimization.
 I focus on developing theoretically well-founded and practically applicable algorithms.

-I received my PhD in Computer Science from the University of Lille, where I worked under the direction of Emilie Kaufmann and Rémy Degenne in the Inria Scool team.
-My PhD research focused on pure exploration problems for stochastic multi-armed bandits.
-My thesis endeavored to establish the Top Two approach as a principled methodology offering nearly optimal theoretical guarantees alongside state-of-the-art empirical performance.
-My thesis touched upon various aspects of bandit theory: parametric and non-parametric classes of distributions, structural assumptions on their means, and different identification problems.
-During my PhD, I had the opportunity to visit Nicolò Cesa-Bianchi at the University of Milan in the Laboratory for Artificial Intelligence and Learning Algorithms for three months, where I worked on adversarial regret minimization for contextual linear bandits.
+I earned my PhD in Computer Science from the University of Lille, under the supervision of Emilie Kaufmann and Rémy Degenne within the Inria Scool team.
+My research focused on pure exploration problems in stochastic multi-armed bandits.
+In my thesis, I aimed to establish the Top-Two approach as a principled methodology that offers both near-optimal theoretical guarantees and state-of-the-art empirical performance.
+I addressed various facets of bandit theory, including parametric and non-parametric distribution classes, structural assumptions on mean rewards, and a range of identification problems.
+I was honored to receive the runner-up PhD Award from AFIA (French Association for Artificial Intelligence).
+During my PhD, I also had the opportunity to spend three months at the University of Milan, visiting Nicolò Cesa-Bianchi in the Laboratory for Artificial Intelligence and Learning Algorithms.

 Before my PhD, I graduated from Ecole Polytechnique and ETH Zurich.
 I conducted my Master’s thesis in the Learning & Adaptive Systems group of Andreas Krause, where I studied pure exploration for combinatorial bandits with semi-bandit feedback.